The infamous labor leader, and president of the International Brotherhood of Teamsters from 1958 to 1971, mysteriously vanished on July 30, 1975.

 Because of the union’s close ties to organized crime, Hoffa had gained more power, but was also linked to some shady practices.
-Hoffa was sentenced to prison for thirteen years for jury tampering, mail fraud, and bribery, but was pardoned by President Richard Nixon in 1971 on the condition that he stayed uninvolved with union activities.
+Hoffa was sentenced to prison for thirteen years for jury tampering, mail fraud, and bribery, but was pardoned by President Richard Nixon in 1971 on the condition that he would not stay involved with union activities.
 Even so, by the time of his disappearance Hoffa had already begun trying to rebuild his Teamster support base in Detroit, angering those who had come to power in his absence.

 A handful of other sites were searched in the following years, including a horse farm and under a former mobster’s garage, but turned up nothing.
 The FBI has said the most probable explanation is that the new Teamster leadership ordered a hit on Hoffa to prevent his return to power in union politics.
 It is extremely unlikely at this point that his body will ever be found.